xaviervia/sketch2json/README.md

   }
 }
 ```

+### In the browser

+In the browser, it depends on how you read the file.
+If you get it from a [`FileReader`](https://developer.mozilla.org/en/docs/Web/API/FileReader) you will need to make sure to read it as an `ArrayBuffer`.
+The [implementation in the demo](demo/src/app.js) is a little complex but might be of help.

 ## What is the structure of the contents of each file?

 As far as I know, there is no official documentation yet.
 Meanwhile this [structure information](https://gist.github.com/xaviervia/edbea95d321feacaf0b5d8acd40614b2) from my explorations might be handy.